 Follow these steps in all cases:

-• Before proceeding to clean the surface, wait until the tile grout is fully set.
-The manufacturer will specify the required
+- Before proceeding to clean the surface, wait until the tile grout is fully set.
+The manufacturer will specify the required setting time.

 Always carry out a prior cleaning test on an unlaid tile before cleaning the tiled surface.